The Best Podcast Mic

 Most podcasters use a condenser microphone because it provides a rich sound and records in a detailed and accurate way.
 However, since condenser mics are highly sensitive, they tend to pick up background noise.
 This means that you need a quiet recording area or a sound-proofed room to be able to capture the high quality that condenser microphones offer.

 When it comes to choosing between the two, it all comes down to where you record and how you want your sound to be delivered.
-If you have a recording room that’s quiet, want to have richness in your voice, and small audio details or sound effects are vital to you, then consider using a condenser microphone.
-If you don’t have a dedicated recording environment but you’re okay with being right up close to the mic while losing a tinge of richness in your voice, then a dynamic microphone is what you should go for.
+If you have a recording room or home studio that’s quiet, want to have richness in your voice, and small audio details or sound effects are vital to you, then consider using a condenser microphone.

 For many reasons and personal preferences, there is no universal podcasting mic being used by podcasters.
 Each host can choose to use a mic for podcasts differently from the others since various mics have their pros and cons.

 When it comes to connectivity, you have two options: USB and XLR.
-A microphone with USB connectivity is pretty much plug-and-play, all you’ll need to do is to hook it up to your device and select the microphone in the input panel of your recording software.
+A microphone with USB connectivity is pretty much plug-and-play, all you’ll need to do is hook it up to your device and select the microphone in the input panel of your recording software.
 Meanwhile, an XLR mic requires additional hardware, either an audio interface or a mixer so you can connect its XLR cable.
 A mixer essentially acts as an external sound card, lowering the noise floor and giving your recording a professional-quality sound.

 As for the sensitivity of the microphone, it’s a toss-up between dynamic and condenser microphones.
 In general, a dynamic microphone is less sensitive than a condenser and is capable of recording at higher volumes.
 Dynamic microphones produce a “radio” sound while condensers capture more nuances in the voice, leading to a more natural sound.

-Last but not the least, you should also consider the number of speakers that your podcast will have.
+Last but not least, you should also consider the number of speakers that your podcast will have.
 To do so, it would be helpful to understand a microphone’s polar patterns.
 These polar patterns show the directions in which a microphone picks up sound.
 If you’re a solo podcaster, you should stick to a microphone with a cardioid recording pattern as it records audio directly in front of the mic.
 Consider looking into cardioid mics such as the Electro Voice RE20, which is also one of the top podcast microphones out there that can also be used for professional recording studio applications.

 If your podcast involves two speakers in front and in the back, a bi-directional pattern might be ideal for you.
 There are also microphones that allow you to effortlessly switch between several polar patterns.